coolcom200/Artify/README.md

 ### Search Query

 To search for products.
 All parameters are optional.
-Avalible parameters
+Available parameters
 are: `minPrice`, `maxPrice` and `searchQuery`

 ```